|Homepage:||Click to visit|

 This program is designed for U.S study abroad students with an interest in studying Arabic and the Middle East region.
 This program incorporates Arabic language courses with subject courses taught by Jordanian faculty, immersive housing options and numerous cultural activities into the student experience.
 Upon completion of this program, students will be well-versed in the issues currently facing Jordan and the broader Middle East region.

 AcademicsJordan is deeply enmeshed in the international relations of the region, sharing land borders with Iraq, Israel, Palestine and Saudi Arabia.
 It is one of only two Arab countries to have open borders with Israel, thus it remains a key player in Arab-Israeli affairs.
-Over the past several decades it has absorbed refugees from Palestine, Kuwaitis who left Kuwait after the Iraqi invasion in 1990 and most recently, Iraqi refugees.
+Over the past several decades it has absorbed refugees from Palestine, Kuwait, Iraq, and Syrian refugees.
 These new inhabitants have transformed Amman and brought new life to its local culture.

 Under King Abdullah II and his father King Hussein, Jordan has made great strides in education, health care and economic reform while creating a distinctively Jordanian democratic structure.
 Nonetheless, Jordan faces many challenges that students can study and observe first hand – the effects of regional conflicts, social change, lack of natural resources, environmental concerns, and delivering on the promise of economic development to its citizens.